 02/10/2023 – Ebony Johnson and Becky Harris from Eversight visit the Costa lab to hand in person the certificate for the Eversight Center for Vision & Eye Banking Research Award to Carmo.
 The goal of the one-year funded project (January-December 2023) is to define the interactome of the polyglutamine protein ATXN3 in the human retina.

-11/11/2022 – Ana Ferreira defends her PhD thesis – Ana is now a Doctor in Biology from the University of Azores.
+11/11/2022 – Ana Ferreira defends her PhD thesis (supervised by Dr. Manuela Lima and Dr. Carmo Costa) – Ana is now a Doctor in Biology from the University of Azores.
 Congrats Ana!

 08/19/2022 – the Costa Lab (academic partner) and Enzerna BioSciences start a Small Business Innovation Research (SBIR) program funded by the National Institutes of Health (NIH) to develop an allele-specific protein-based therapeutic targeting the pathogenic RNA associated with Spinocerebellar ataxia type 3.
 This is a milestone program for three years.